List of former Maryland state highways (2–199): MD 167

 Maryland Route 167 was the twice-used designation for two separate portions of Hammonds Ferry Road in northern Anne Arundel County.
 The first MD 167 ran from MD 170 in Linthicum north to the Patapsco River.
 That highway was constructed as a 16 ft concrete road in 1929.
 The first MD 167 was removed from the state highway system in 1962.
 The second MD 167 followed Hammonds Ferry Road from MD 176 near Ferndale north to MD 170 in Linthicum.
 This highway was taken over by the state in 1969 and returned to Anne Arundel County in 1974.
 The second routing of MD 167 was brought back into the state highway system as MD 162 in 1987.

-MD 180
+MD 180 (1930–1946)

 Maryland Route 180 was the designation for Annapolis Road from an entrance to Fort Meade near Odenton east to US 301 (now MD 3) in Millersville in western Anne Arundel County.
 The first section of the highway was completed from MD 3 west to Gambrills in 1930.
 By 1946, MD 180 was replaced by an eastward extension of MD 175.